schoergj/DSA103/exercises/lecture_7/README.md

 ## Goals

 - Apply your data analysis skills from the Iris dataset to a new dataset — the Wine dataset from scikit-learn.
 - Write a Python script (wine_eda.py) that performs a complete exploratory data analysis (EDA).
-Use the template provided here in this folder.
+You can use the template provided in the scripts folder (https://github.com/schoergj/DSA103/tree/main/python-chemistry-intro/scripts) or in your cloned fork ;)
 - Make sure that the scripts has an organised structure and features clear comments.
 It should provide console output for the summary stats and save pictures of the plots.
+- Make sure to push your work to your Repository

 ## Dataset